-Port Arthur Tasmania: Convict Hell, Photography Heaven!
+Port Arthur Tasmania: Convict Hell, Photo Heaven!

 Not usually a huge fan of the big promotion attraction, I ventured along without high hopes of genuine appeal.
 I’m happy to say on this occasion I was dead wrong!

-From 1830, convicts were sent to the settlement, originally working the small timber station.
+From 1830, convicts were banished to the settlement, originally working the small timber station.
 With industries such as ship-building and brick-making forged by convict labour, the penal system of the colony advanced the size of Port Arthur.
 Tasmania had the ideal location for prisoners, with the remote and harsh environment making escape an unattractive prospect.

-Coupled with stories of sharks and the reality of guard dogs chained across Eaglehawk Neck (the isthmus dividing the peninsula from the main island), the convicts were destined to a life of toil without much hope.
+Coupled with stories of sharks and the reality of guard dogs chained across Eaglehawk Neck (the isthmus dividing the peninsula from the main island) the convicts were destined to a life of toil without much hope.

 History Lessons at Port Arthur

 Visitors to Port Arthur learn about the gruesome history via static displays and the many features to explore privately, but there are also guides providing tours around the settlement, offering interactive story-telling.
 The grounds are quite extensive, so I was very happy when it was time to rest the legs and board a catamaran for a cruise around the harbour.
 From the comfortable seats of the MV Marana, the tour glides past the boys’ prison of Point Puer, the Isle of the Dead and interprets the ship-building enterprise of the station.